Robust quantum dots charge autotuning using neural network uncertainty: Datasets

 \subsection{Stability diagram samples}

-Every stability diagram used in this study can be downloaded from \citet{qdsd}.
-To illustrate the line labeling methodology and show the diagram diversity of each dataset, \num{2} diagrams of each dataset are presented in Figures~\ref{fig:digram-samples-michel}, Figure~\ref{fig:digram-samples-louis}, and Figure~\ref{fig:digram-samples-eva}.
+All of stability diagrams used in this study can be downloaded from \citet{qdsd}.
+To illustrate the transition line annotation methodology and demonstrate the diagram diversity of each dataset, two diagrams of each dataset are presented in Figure~\ref{fig:digram-samples-michel}, Figure~\ref{fig:digram-samples-louis}, and Figure~\ref{fig:digram-samples-eva}.